-DCL candidate Nathan Richards will be defending his thesis, "The Efficacy of Law", which was prepared under the supervision of Professor Stephen Smith.
+DCL candidate Gani Bitenov will be defending his thesis, "Regulating trade in petroleum under the WTO Regime: trade rules vs. reality of the petroleum industry ", which was prepared under the supervision of Professor Fabien Gélinas.

 Both law and machine are man's creations.
 Both exist to serve him, but may very well hurt him too, since both they are not always used for their intended purposes.
 Law and machines can come from the noblest enterprises, but can also serve the cause of folly.
 They are instruments of progress.